Tiki Oasis is produced by the von Stroheim Family since 2001.

 Baby Doe von Stroheim

-Baby Doe is the Artistic Director and Producer of the FIRST ever burlesque convention Tease-O-Rama (created in 2001!).
-This past year, Baby Doe was honored by the Burlesque Hall of Fame with the “Sassy Lassy Award for Outstanding Contribution to the Art of Burlesque,” in recognition of Tease-O-Rama’s impact.
-In 2009, Baby Doe was the Guest of Honor at Burlycon in Seattle.
-Over the past 13 years, Baby Doe has served as the Artistic Director and Choreographer of The Devil-Ettes.
+Baby Doe is the Artistic Director and Producer of the first ever burlesque convention Tease-O-Rama (created in 2001).
+Baby Doe was featured in a 2012 San Francisco Chronicle article about parents who rock.
+In 2011, Baby Doe was honored by the Burlesque Hall of Fame with the “Sassy Lassy Award for Outstanding Contribution to the Art of Burlesque,” in recognition of Tease-O-Rama’s impact.
+Baby Doe has been both a Guest of Honor (2009) and Guest Speaker (2011) at Burlycon in Seattle.
+She has been a judge at many burlesque competitions including Burlesque Hall of Fame and Viva Las Vegas.
+Over the past 14 years, Baby Doe has served as the Artistic Director and Choreographer of The Devil-Ettes.
 San Francisco’s first (and only!) synchronized 60’s go go dance troupe.
 Her passion for preserving the historical dances of the 60’s has led Baby Doe to create showcases such as The Go Go Spectacular and Pip Squeak-A-Go-Go, a children’s dance party that teaches the lost art of go go to the next generation.
-Little Known Fact about Baby Doe: in 1994 while attending SF State she created a webpage called Baby Doe's Obsessed.
+Little Known Fact about Baby Doe: in 1994 she created a webpage called Baby Doe's Obsessed.
 It covered her love of tiki, tiki collectors and other wacky collections.
-It is hard to believe now, but in 1994 if you searched 'tiki' on yahoo the only websites that existed were Baby Doe and a dog named Tiki showed up!
-This mysterious tiki lover sparked interest in a young man named Otto... and the rest is... well... history!!
+This mysterious tiki lover sparked interest in a young man named Otto... and the rest is... well...
+Tiki history!!

 Baby Doe’s events have been covered in the NY Times, LA Weekly, Bust Magazine, The Village Voice, Newsweek, Playboy, ABC News, LA Times, SF Chronicle, Hustler, Spanish GQ, The New Orleans Times-Picayune, Mademoiselle, Utne Reader, NPR, USA Today and more!